Mark Okerstrom: Career

 In August 2017, Okerstrom became CEO of Expedia, succeeding Dara Khosrowshahi.
-He also served on the board of directors.
+He also served on the organisation's board of directors.
 Okerstrom led the rebrand of Expedia, Inc. to Expedia Group in 2018.

 According to the New York Times, Okerstrom was 23rd on the list of the highest paid CEOs of companies with revenues of at least $1 billion for 2017.

 On December 4, 2019, Okerstrom and his CFO Alan Pickerill resigned from their respective roles at Expedia Group due to a difference of opinion on strategic alignment with the board.

 On August 27, 2020, Mark joined Seattle-based digital freight startup Convoy as President, COO.

 Personal life

 Okerstrom is married and has two daughters.